-#2: A precision brush
+#2: A Precision Brush

 The easiest way to ensure you get a decent contour on your face (and we're not necessarily talking Kim Kardashian West levels) is to take a precision brush and add some definition.
 Charlotte Tilbury is a fan of the precision brush and uses it to add contour to faces.
 She suggests looking in the mirror and then sucking in your cheeks and following the natural hollows.
 Makeup artist Mary Greenwell also recommends a slightly angled contour brush to give your face definition and a light contour.

-#3: A bronzer brush
+#3: A Bronzer Brush

 After applying your contour, adding bronzer all over your face will give you an allover glow.
 But you don't want to use your precision brush for that; you want to use an actual bronzer brush.
 As Tilbury says, "Once you've finished contouring, use a bigger bronzer brush to create a sun-kissed finish to the skin and remember to blend, blend, blend."

-#4: Concealer brush
+#4: Concealer Brush

 Now, the kind of concealer brush you require depends on the size of your face, according to makeup artist Lisa Eldridge.
-She always opts for a flat concealer brush but will choose different sizes, saying they're great for patting in colour and around shadowy areas such as the nose and the mouth.
+She always opts for a flat concealer brush but will choose different sizes, saying they're great for patting in color and around shadowy areas such as the nose and the mouth.

-#5: Blusher brush
+#5: Blusher Brush

 While you might be thinking, Wait, I need a brush for a bronzer and blusher? the truth is it all comes down to size.
 While you want an allover glow from your bronzer, for which you need a big brush, when it comes to blusher, you need something slightly smaller to get the apples of your cheeks.
 Contributing Byrdie editor and trained makeup artist Amy Lewis agrees: "A smaller brush is needed for better control when it comes to blusher," she says.

-#6: Spoolie brush
+#6: Spoolie Brush